enterstudio/mobywhale-chan.github.io/_posts/2015-05-19-defeating-the-fear-monster-of-public-speaking.md

 So, I hope this blog post has managed to encourage some of you to give public speaking a go.
 If it has, I'd love to hear about it :) Or if you feel like you want to do it but still have some doubts, let me know too and I'd love to help.

 Give it a go.
 You won't regret it.

+EDIT: If you want to read a great story about how someone conquered his fear of public speaking, have a read of my friend [David Lewis](http://twitter.com/dp_lewis)'s post: [Calm above the water, and paddling like hell underneath](http://www.david-lewis.com/public-speaking/calm-above-the-water-and-paddling-like-hell-underneath/)

 #### Some extra resources